By Lauren Panoff, MPH, RD

 While the benefits of fiber are plenty, that doesn’t mean more is always better.
 As with any food or nutrient there is such a thing as getting too much fiber.
 For some kids, getting too much fiber can backfire and have unwanted digestive consequences, like constipation, bloating, gas, abdominal pain, soft stools, or other changes in bowel habits.

-Increasing fiber intake too quickly can also result in these side effects.
+Increasing dietary fiber intake too quickly can also result in these side effects.
 This is often attributed to the bulking effects of fiber or its fermentation in the digestive tract.
 Plus, a child’s gut microbiome can take time to develop.

 - Serving refined white breads and pastas in place of whole grain versions